SebastianDominguezC/rusty-shazam/README.md

 # Rusty-Shazam

-Rusty Shazam is a shazam-like app built with Rust
+Rusty Shazam is a shazam-like app built with Rust.

 It has a custom fingerprinting algorithm that uses the Fast Fourier Transform.

+You can record and stop the recording.
+Once the recording stops, it tries to hash the recording and look for any matching fingerprints.

+Some concepts used for the proyect:

+- Fast Fourier Transform
+- Recording
+- Data processing in rust
+- Futures in Rust
+- REST server
+- MongoDB Database

 ## Get started